 The past was coming back full force.
-We have led separate lives, gone on to different pathways, but we were ready to reminisce our younger years.
+My friends have led separate lives, gone on to different pathways, but we were ready to reminisce our younger years.
 Frankly, I was apprehensive as to who I will be seeing after all these years.

 And through my college friend Althea who’s now the Chief Nurse in the military hospital where I was once a student, I have also been slated to speak at an Emergency Preparedness symposium.
 Just a few months ago, I reconnected with Althea through Face book.
 The miracle of social media.
 Reach out and touch someone.